 The Board delegates the operation of the System's investments to the Investment Committee.
 The Committee establishes asset allocations to various investment markets.
-The following were the System's adopted asset allocation ranges as of June 30, 2018:
+The following were the System's adopted asset allocation ranges as of June 30, 2019:

 Percent of Total Fund Allocation (1)

 Asset Class Minimum Maximum

 Marketable Investments

 Equity 20% 80%

-Fixed Income (including Cash) (2) $20\%^{(2)}$ 80%
+Fixed Income (including Cash) (2) 20%(2) 80%

-Total Marketable Investments 30 % 100%
+Total Marketable Investments 30% 100%

 Alternative Investments

 Illiquid Investments 0% 30%

 Other Diversification Strategies 0% 20%

 Total Alternative Investments 0% 30%

 Total Fund 1 .00%

 (1) The Fund will rarely be fully invested at the minimum or maximum limits, and some assets will be held in cash.
+(2) A minimum of 15% of the Fund is to be invested in investment grade fixed income securities or cash equivalents.

-The current policy was adopted by the Board on May 30, 2014.
-There were no significant changes to the policy from the prior version, although there were some changes to reflect current Board practices with regard to regulatory requirements under Dodd-Frank, and SEC rules.
+The current policy was adopted by the Board on September 28, 2018.
+There were no significant changes to the policy from the prior version.

-For the Fiscal Year ended June 30, 2018, management of the System believes it has operated in all material respects in accordance with these policies.
+For the Fiscal Year ended June 30, 2019, management of the System believes it has operated in all material respects in accordance with these policies.